 Incorporating a three-hour DC-coupled Battery Energy Storage System (BESS), the solar farm aims to provide dispatch control over intermittent power generation, thereby enhancing grid stability and reliability.
-This BESS will offer a storage capacity of 883MW hours, enabling efficient utilisation of generated energy.
+This BESS will offer a storage capacity of 248MW hours, enabling efficient utilisation of generated energy.

 Unlike thermal generation (coal or gas), solar generation does not have to pay for input fuels.
-The Infrastructure Commission, has noted that developing New Zealand's low-emission resources can improve wages and living standards:
+The Infrastructure Commission (in Te Waihanga: Technical Paper - Leveraging our energy resources to reduce global emissions and increase our living standards, at page 4), has noted that developing New Zealand's low-emission resources can improve wages and living standards: